medibloc/panacea-js-old/docs/medjs-account.rst

 medjs.local.Account
 ===================

-The ``medjs.local.Account`` contains functions to generate MediBloc accounts, which contain encrypted private key and public key and can induce public key from the private key.
+The ``medjs.local.Account`` contains functions to generate MediBloc accounts, which contain encrypted private key and public key pair and can induce public key from the private key.

 To use this package in a standalone use: